Does car insurance cover repairs for your vehicle?

 Does car insurance cover paint damage?

-Yes, car insurance will cover paint damage if you have collision and comprehensive coverage and one of those types of insurance is relevant to the claim.
+Yes, car insurance will cover paint damage if you have collision and comprehensive coverage; which one applies depends on the cause of the damage.

 Like most of these repairs, the cost to repaint a car can vary depending on the damage.
 How much does it cost to repair a deep paint scratch?
 What about multiple scratches?
 A lot of damage to the paint may require a new paint job.